SWFSC/swfscAirDAS/cran-comments.md

 There was one NOTE on win-builder:

-* "Possibly mis-spelled words in DESCRIPTION: DAS, SWFSC, das"
+* "Possibly mis-spelled words in DESCRIPTION: AirDAS, DAS, SWFSC"

-DAS and SWFSC are acronyms explained in DESCRIPTION, while .das refers to a file type
+DAS is quoted with an associated reference, and AirDAS and SWFSC are acronyms detailed in the Description text

 ## Downstream dependencies
 No downstream dependencies